petersem/posterr/README.md

  - Shows coming soon titles from Radarr.
  - Shows coming soon books from Readarr.
  - Optionally plays TV and Movies themes, if available
- - A progress bar (green for direct play and red for transcoding) displays for playing titles
+ - A playing progress bar (green for direct play and red for transcoding)
  - Various metadata displayed, such as run time, content rating, studio, etc.
  - Move the mouse cursor to the bottom footer of the page to hide it
  - Background artwork option for improved landscape view (when available)